-GED[®] course instruction prepares students for academic and personal success through obtaining the necessary skills required to pass the GED[®] test and earn a State of Florida High School Diploma.
+GED® course instruction prepares students for academic and personal success through obtaining the necessary skills required to pass the GED® test and earn a State of Florida High School Diploma.
 This program strives to motivate students not only to obtain the diploma but also to utilize the acquired skills in the workforce and to achieve career and job placement success.
-GED[®] courses are offered at various adult education centers and technical colleges throughout Miami-Dade County.
-The GED[®] preparation course is also offered online through The Learning Center (TLC) online at The English Center.
-Further information can be found at http://adulted.dadeschools.net/.
+GED® courses are offered at various adult education centers and technical colleges throughout Miami Dade County.
+The GED® preparation course is also offered online through The Learning Center (TLC) online at the The English center.